ameimeilia/psycholinguistics/docs/EDHS 4300/notes/1 - Intro To Psycholinguistics.md

 ---
 layout: default
-title: What is Psycholinguistics?
+title: Intro To Psycholinguistics
 parent: Notes
 nav_order: 1
 ---
-# What is Psycholinguistics?
+# Intro To Psycholinguistics

 ## Grammar
 - the description of language as a system